apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New COVID vaccine uptake is 'abysmal' — even among older demographics**
+**Iranian teen Armita Geravand dies following alleged assault by morality police**

-You can read more about it [here](https://www.sfchronicle.com/health/article/new-covid-vaccine-uptake-abysmal-even-18453094.php).
+You can read more about it [here](https://www.cnn.com/2023/10/28/world/armita-geravand-iranian-teen-dies-intl/index.html).

 ## Requirements
 - Python 3.8